hulquest/ez-rancher/README.md

 ----

 EZ Rancher is Infrastructure as Code to deploy Rancher server on vSphere.
-It creates the VM infrastructure and configures [Rancher server](https://rancher.com/docs/rancher/v2.x/en/overview/).
+It creates the VM infrastructure and configures [Rancher server](https://rancher.com/docs/rancher/v2.x/en/overview/) and will optionally create a Rancher user cluster.

 ----